 The artifice of television has a way of obfuscating reality, even when it’s designed to highlight it.
 Reality TV shows are anything but real.
 But when you see Norman Gunston in the 'real world', the audience is taken to a place through his eyes.
 Gunston’s blunt and naive line of questioning tore away any facade of grandiose distortion of a constructed media world.
 Gunston, for all intents and purposes, was the audience.
 He called bullshit, and was always on the audience’s side.

 Garry’s commitment to his character’s naivety was probably why some people didn’t know if it was indeed a joke.
-In this short interview clip with Peter Luck, McDonald explains some of the extreme reactions the character provoked from the public:
+In this short interview clip with Peter Luck (featuring footage of Gunston from the Seven Network), McDonald explains some of the extreme reactions the character provoked from the public:

 The average bloke in extraordinary circumstances paid dividends for comedy.

 The game of playing the naive reporter was at its best when he was in front of phenomenally powerful people.
 When Gunston was in press conferences, the reverence that other journalists allowed him was incredible, giving ample space for Norman Gunston to get a run of jokes as quickly as possible to a visiting dignitary or celebrity.

 Chevy Chase, Guns N' Roses, Paul and Linda McCartney, Muhammad Ali, Malcolm Fraser and Keith Moon are some of the highlights you can see scattered across the internet today.
 They still hold up, they’re still funny, they’re still every bit as subversive, silly and innocent as they were when they were broadcast.